ASCOMInitiative/alpyca/docs/source/introduction.rst

 - Some of the methods (initiator functions) are non-blocking (asynchronous) and will return right away if the operation was *started* successfully.
 These are clearly marked in the docs.
-You must validate that the operation completed (later) by reading a *completion property* which is documented with each non-blocking function.
+You must validate that the operation completed *successfully* (later) by reading a *completion property* which is documented with each non-blocking function.
 - You will receive an exception wherever anything fails to complete *successfully*.
 Not only might an initiator raise an exception, but the completion property will raise one as well if the operation failed *while in progress*.
 Use a ``finally`` clause to assure that you disconnect from the device no matter what.